dotbitHQ/dotbithq.github.io/technical-details/subdid.md

 ## Opening SubDID
 Currently, opening SubDID requires two steps:
-1. Open the SubDID whitelist.
+1. Join the SubDID whitelist.
 2. Enable SubDID functionality.

-### Opening SubDID Whitelist
+### Joining SubDID Whitelist
 Currently, the SubDID function is still in limited testing.
 If you want to open a SubDID, you can send an email to [melissa@did.id](mailto:melissa@did.id) and attach your project description and how you will distribute .bit SubDID in the email body.

 ### Enabling SubDID Functionality